Shopify/hydrogen-v1/docs/contributing.md

 > **Important**: Until our official release, we will only release `minor` and `patch` updates.
 This means that breaking changes will be included in minor releases.
 Once we officially launch Hydrogen, we'll switch to `1.0.0` and follow a normal semantic release pattern.

+## Merging PRs

+When merging PRs, please select the **Squash and Merge** option, which consolidates all the changes from the PR into a single commit.
+This helps reduce the commit noise in our Git repository.

 ## Headless components

 If you are building or making changes to a component, be sure to read [What are headless components?](./contributing/headlesscomponents.md) and [How to build headless components](./contributing/howtobuildheadless.md).